simontbui/MyRecipes/README.md

 1. `npm install`
 2. `npm start`

 The UI will now be running on localhost:3000.
+Some tests are written for the UI.
+You can run these tests via `npm test` in the `/recipes-ui` directory.

 ![image](https://github.com/user-attachments/assets/4a8a75b9-03fd-4ec2-853e-dd72d942ca27)